unstoppabledomains/dev-docs/identity/quickstart/login-with-pop-up.md

 ```

 :::info
-**@uauth/js** is the library used for implementing Login with Unstoppable on the frontend.
+**@uauth/js** is the library used for implementing Unstoppable Login on the frontend.
 :::

 ## Step 2: Create an HTML File